Dynamical thermalization, Rayleigh-Jeans condensate, vortexes and wave collapse in quantum chaos fibers and fluid of light: Model systems with RJ condensate

-In the works \cite{rmtprl,eplbill,sinaiosc} the dependence of entropy on system energy $S(E)$ was used to obtain a distinction between BE (\ref{eqbe}) and RJ (\ref{eqrj}) distributions.
+In the works \cite{rmtprl,eplbill,sinaiosc} the dependence of quantum entropy on system energy $S_q(E)$ was used to obtain a distinction between BE (\ref{eqbe}) and RJ (\ref{eqrj}) distributions.
 Thus in Figure~\ref{fig10} we present these two theoretical dependencies for the cases of RJS model of equidistant levels (left panels) and the system with energies of D-shape billiard.
 The theory shows that there is a significant difference between two dependencies that grows with the increase of total number $N$ of levels in the system that boosts the condensate fraction (see Figure~\ref{fig8}).
-At low energies $E$ the RJ entropy is significantly smaller compared to BE case due to RJ condensation.
-The results obtained from the NSE dynamics (\ref{eqnse}) for the dependence $S(E)$ are discussed in the next Section~\ref{sec5}.
+At low energies $E$ the RJ entropy is significantly smaller compared to the BE case due to RJ condensation.

+The results obtained from the NSE dynamics (\ref{eqnse}) determine the dependences $S_q(E,t)$ and $S_B(E,t)$ which are discussed in the next Section~\ref{sec5}.